 What Is Tempeh

-In short, tempeh refers to a slab of soybeans bound together by a white fungus known as rhizopus oligosporus.
+Tempeh refers to a slab of soybeans bound together by a white fungus known as rhizopus oligosporus.
 It’s a fermented product that increases the bioavailability of the nutrients found in soybeans.
 It has been consumed for centuries as a rich source of protein.

 Tempeh originates from Central Java in Indonesia.
 It is the only soybean product that didn’t emerge out of East Asia.
 Its earliest record in writing is found in the Serat Centhini, a tome written in 1814 which describes the Javanese way of life.
 According to this classic, tempeh was eaten from as far back as the 1600s.